 July 24, 2013

-The Baylor men's and women's track and field teams, along with seven individuals earned All-Academic recognition from the United States Track and Field and Cross Country Coaches Association, the organization announced Wednesday.
+NEW ORLEANS - The Baylor men's and women's track and field teams, along with seven individuals earned All-Academic recognition from the United States Track and Field and Cross Country Coaches Association, the organization announced Wednesday.

 As a team, Baylor claimed honors on both sides, while six women and one man were honored individually for their combined work in the classroom and in competitions.